 Information we receive from other sources.
 We may combine this information with information you give to us and information we collect about you.
 We may use this information and the combined information for the purposes set out above (depending on the types of information we receive).

 We must have a lawful basis for processing your personal data.
 We consider that we have a lawful basis where:

-- you have given us consent to do so for the specific purposes which we have told you about - for example, if you are an EEA resident, we will need your consent to send direct marketing materials to you;
+- you have given us consent to do so for the specific purposes which we have told you about - for example, if you are an EEA or Switzerland resident, we will need your consent to send direct marketing materials to you;

 - it is necessary for us to do so to enable us to provide you with the services that you have requested from us - for example, contacting you about the availability of the service;

 - it is necessary in order to fulfil our legitimate interests (or those of a third party), and your interests and fundamental rights do not override those interests; or

 - the law otherwise permits or requires it.

 Where we process your personal data on the basis of our legitimate interests, these are our (or our third party’s) interests in providing our services to you in an efficient and secure manner.

 In addition to the above, and on occasion, we use email address or other contact information to contact our Users to ask them for their input on our Services, to forward to them media opportunities, and even to invite them to dinner.